mergeandvary/mergeandvary.github.io/_posts/2016-04-22-my-journey-into-scraping-twitter-and-or-reddit-data.markdown

 As part of my digital humanities project, I am considering collecting and analysing tweets and/or reddit discussions on the #INeedMasculism #INeedMasculinism #INeedMasculismBecause hashtag(s).
 I am hoping to get some proof of concept so that I can employ this method or something similar in my research for my MRES next year.
 As this is a pretty new idea for me, I'm going to be documenting my journey here as a sort of resource journal.

-At first I had been struggling to find some information on how I would go about collecting data.
-I found some information about topsy.com, a service run by Apple that collected tweets and allowed end users to search that data in a variety of ways.
-Unfortunately, the service has now been shutdown.

 ## What Data to Collect

-Data I am likely to want in addition to the actual tweet content is username, time/date, retweets and pings (I'm not sure what twitter calls it when you tag someone?).
+Data I am likely to want in addition to the actual tweet content is username, time/date, retweets and mentions.
 I will probably also want to collect some data about each user - profile picture, age, gender and other details available on profiles.
 I am likely to want similar data for Reddit.
+Additionally, for Reddit I will also want to collect score, up/down votes and subreddit.

+This data will then go into a spreadsheet - ideally a multidimensional db, but that might have to wait for another time.
+In the spreadsheet I will have a page of each submission thread and then an individual page for each submission id that aggregates all the comments.
+I'm going to have to think of some way to filter out quoted comments to avoid double up.
+I will also need a way to track which comment each user is replying to - although, this might be problematic in itself as users might be replying to multiple comments.
+Nonetheless, it seems on Reddit that most users are fairly consistent in posting methods.

 A quick search of reddit turns up very little for both #INeedMasculinism and #INeedMasculism.
-However, there are quite a few threads/posts discussing #INeedMasculismBecause
+However, there are quite a few threads/posts discussing #INeedMasculismBecause.
+INeedMasculism will be a good tag to do testing with due to the limited results.

-## Starting Out With Twitter

-According to the article on [Knightlab](http://knightlab.northwestern.edu/2014/03/15/a-beginners-guide-to-collecting-twitter-data-and-a-bit-of-web-scraping/), the twitter API imposes some limits on how many calls can be made within a certain window.
-The Knightlab article suggests a few good tips about setting up a cron job to fetch data every 15mins and ensuring a key cycle between keys to stay within limits.
-I might need to set up a NeCTAR virtual machine with a cron job to do this for me and not have to keep a local machine running.
-From this [StackOverflow](http://stackoverflow.com/questions/2714471/twitter-api-display-all-tweets-with-a-certain-hashtag) forum thread, it seems like the twitter API might not be too difficult to use as it appears to just involve JSON-RPC requests.
-It might actually be fairly easy to just write a quick python script to collect the data and place it into a database.
-This would certainly simplify running on a virtual NeCTAR machine.
-However, if something already exists I would rather use that.

-## Scraping Reddit Data
+## Reddit Scraping
 When I started looking into scraping Reddit data, I saw in [this post](https://www.reddit.com/r/TheoryOfReddit/comments/2hg53b/q_how_can_i_collect_raw_data_from_reddit/) a suggestion that the simplest way is to use PRAW.
 PRAW is a python module that interfaces with the [Reddit API](https://www.reddit.com/dev/api).
+The great thing about PRAW is that it is designed to stay within the guidelines of the Reddit API, so all I need to do is supply a useragent string in line with the guidelines and after that I don't have to worry about any issues with authentication or getting booted from the API for abuse.

 About PRAW: [http://praw.readthedocs.io/en/stable/](http://praw.readthedocs.io/en/stable/)